-It is the province’s fourth offshore development – after Hibernia, Terra Nova and White Rose – and consists of the Hebron, West Ben Nevis and Ben Nevis fields.
+It is the province’s fourth offshore development, after Hibernia, Terra Nova and White Rose, and comprises the Hebron, West Ben Nevis and Ben Nevis fields.

-The field is operated by ExxonMobil, which has a 36% interest in the project.
+The field is operated by ExxonMobil, which has a 35.5% interest in the project.
 ExxonMobil took control of the project from Chevron in October 2008.

-The joint venture partners in the field development are Chevron Canada Resources (26.7%), Petro-Canada (22.7%), StatoilHydro (9.7%) and the public sector company Energy Corporation of Newfoundland and Labrador (ECNL, 4.9%).
-ECNL got stake in the project after the joint venture partners signed a co-development agreement with the provincial government in August 2008 to give the province a share of the field's revenues.
+ECNL acquired stake in the project after the JV partners signed a co-development agreement with the provincial government in August 2008, which gave the province a share of the field’s revenues.

-In 2006 efforts to kickstart the development ran into trouble after the Newfoundland Government demanded greater provincial benefits from the project.
+In 2006, efforts to kick-start the development ran into trouble after the Newfoundland government demanded greater provincial benefits from the project.